-- Clinton Rodda, Water Industry Representative (Managing Director, Southern Rural Water)
+- Craig Heiner, Water Industry Representative (Managing Director, North East Water)

 - David Watson, Asset and Risk Management Specialist (formerly of the Department of Department of Natural Resources and Environment)

-- Jim Keary, Technical Management Specialist (Managing Director, Hunter H20)
+- Jim Keary, Technical Management Specialist (Senior Fellow and former Managing Director, Hunter H20)